 The Bent Not Broken Trauma Counselling Project was originally set up as a voluntary venture to offer trauma therapy and support to the people of South Wales, UK.
-It is now in the process of converting to a Community Interest Company (CIC).

 Perhaps you feel you would benefit from this kind of support?
 Or someone you know?

 If you are experiencing trauma, Post Traumatic Stress Disorder (PTSD), depression, anxiety or other mental health concerns then do contact the Project to see if we can offer help.

 If you're not sure, just email or give us a call.
 We're always happy to chat about what you need from therapy.

 In particular, we offer specialist expertise to the following groups of people because the Project recognises that they often struggle to be heard and access the right therapeutic help and support at the time when they need that support.

 Partners, companions and others experiencing birth bystander trauma.

 Parents experiencing other perinatal well-being concerns.
 For example, perinatal anxiety.